Amigoliath/Slidikins-Strenuous-Skyrim/Installation Guide.md

 I use all of the mods listed in [TPF’s corresponding section](https://thephoenixflavour.com/tpf/mod-installation/interface/) with the exception of:

 **RaceMenu** - You can leave this in if you want, but I removed it because (a) I don’t use it, really and (b) it causes harmless bloat that makes saving take longer over time.
+**Nordic UI - Shout Cooldown** - I prefer the widget that comes with the TrueHUD version of Nordic UI.
 **moreHUD - TPF Preset** - I have my own preset baked into the Config & Runtime Files
 **A Matter of Time - A Clock HUD Widget** - I’ve decided not to add UI elements needlessly.
 **A Matter of Time - Phoenix Preset** - See above.
-**Favorite Things - Extended Favorites Menu for SkyUI** - Not necessarily with Nordic UI.
-**Alternate Conversation Camera Plus** - Not removed, but moved to Controls & Camera.
+**A Quality World Map** - Switched for A Clear Map of Skyrim and Other Worlds.
 **CoMAP - Common Marker Addon Project** - Incompatible with Nordic UI's map markers, which I like.

-I’ve updated instructions for the following mods:
+**I’ve updated instructions for the following mods:**
 ### [NORDIC UI - Interface Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/49881?tab=files)
 #### Download Instructions
 - **Main Files:** NORDIC UI (Final Design)